nadeo/trackmania-doc/docs/play/what-is-ranked-2v2.md

 Every player starts at the same time, and teams earn points for their members' finishing positions.
 In case a player disconnects from the match, only the best player from each team scores points.

-Each round of a match will have three possible outcomes; Ace, Victory, and.
+Each round of a match will have three possible outcomes, and teams receive points based on the outcome of the round.

+### Possible round outcomes

-### Ace
+#### Ace

 |  Pos  |   Team   |
 | :---: | :------: |